n3w0rld94/inlined-angular-app/README.md

 Once built, a "bundled.html" file appears in the dist folder and can be opened as an html page withuot the need to be served.

-A use case is to load the above html filr in a secure cloud storage and then load it from an `<iframe>` allowing flexible integration in any web page and even markup document:
+A use case is to load the above html filr in a secure cloud storage and then load it from an `<iframe>` allowing flexible integration in any web page and even (compatible) markup documents.

 ## Development server